RaminAT/masscan/doc/masscan.8.markdown

 ## SPURIOUS RESETS

 When scanning TCP using the default IP address of your adapter, the built-in stack will generate RST packets.
 This will prevent banner grabbing.
-There are are two ways to solve this.
+There are two ways to solve this.
 The first way is to create a firewall rule to block that port from being seen by the stack.
 How this works is dependent on the operating system, but on Linux this looks something like: